[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Results

 Using the code provided by \cite{zhu2023scaling} and the same datasets and hyperparameters as in \cite{kim2025fairdice}, we reran all experiments on the D4MORL benchmark.
 Since the authors do not report the $\beta$ values used in these results, we evaluate FairDICE across a wide range of $\beta$ and select the best-performing setting for each dataset based on NSW.
 To ensure robust selection, we employ a split-seed protocol: the first 5 seeds are used exclusively for hyperparameter selection, with final results reported on 5 held-out seeds (see Appendix \ref{appendix:results} for the full details of the evaluation protocol).

 Qualitatively, the reproduced baseline curves shown in Fig.\ \ref{fig:claim_2.2} follow the same trends as those in the original paper (see Appendix \ref{appendix:results} for the full set of results), although they appear noticeably noisier, which we attribute to \cite{kim2025fairdice} applying a Gaussian filter ($\sigma = 1.2$) to mean performance curves before plotting.
 We report unsmoothed results to preserve the true variability across preference weights.
-The rerun FairDICE results closely match those reported by \cite{kim2025fairdice}, suggesting at first glance that FairDICE achieves competitive or superior NSW and lies on the Pareto front of the preference-conditioned baselines.
+The ``rerun'' FairDICE results closely match those reported by \cite{kim2025fairdice}, suggesting at first glance that FairDICE achieves competitive or superior NSW and lies on the Pareto front of the preference-conditioned baselines.

-However, as established in Section \ref{sec:beh-cloning} and further discussed in Section \ref{sec:contin-beta}, the released FairDICE implementation is effectively equivalent to unconditioned behavioural cloning\footnote{Note that the baseline method BC(P) uses preference conditioning and a slightly different architecture (see \citealp{zhu2023scaling}), which explains why BC(P) and FairDICE (Rerun) differ in NSW despite both performing behavioural cloning.} due to a broadcasting error in the policy loss.
-The strong NSW and Pareto-front performance observed for the ``rerun'' FairDICE thus likely reflects the composition of the dataset rather than active welfare maximisation.
+However, \fix as established in Section \ref{sec:beh-cloning} and further discussed in Section \ref{sec:contin-beta}, the released FairDICE implementation is effectively equivalent to unconditioned behavioural cloning\footnote{Note that the baseline method BC(P) uses preference conditioning and a slightly different architecture (see \citealp{zhu2023scaling}), which explains why BC(P) and FairDICE (Rerun) differ in NSW despite both performing behavioural cloning.
+As explained in the rest of the paragraph, the unconditioned BC baseline from \cite{zhu2023scaling} underperforms due to missing training tricks.} due to a broadcasting error in the policy loss.
+The strong NSW and Pareto-front performance observed for the ``rerun'' FairDICE thus likely reflects (1) the correlation of rewards and (2) the tuned BC configuration, rather than active welfare maximisation.
+Regarding (1), we hypothesise that although D4MORL is a multi-objective dataset, trained agents maximising most intermediate linearisations of the rewards (e.g.\ [0.4, 0.6] or [0.6, 0.4]) behave similarly enough that a dataset aggregating trajectories from such agents might remain approximately unimodal and suitable from direct BC.
+For (2), the comparison must be made with the BC baseline from \cite{zhu2023scaling}, which did not achieve Pareto-optimality; the difference here lies primarily in training tricks\footnote{\cite{kim2025fairdice} use a cosine learning-rate schedule \citep{cosine} and orthogonal initialisation \citep{orthog} for the weight matrices in the MLP.
+Both are necessary to obtain the high performance observed in Fig.\ \ref{fig:claim_2.2}.} used to boost performance.
+Additionally, it should be noted that the ``rerun'' FairDICE outperforms amateur training datasets it learns from, seeming due to learning to average out the noise in the amateur dataset\footnote{To understand this, we must note that although \cite{kim2025fairdice} describe their model as a Gaussian policy, during evaluation the mean of the action distribution is used instead of sampling.
+Since the amateur dataset is only suboptimal in that it contains white-noised versions of expert actions, the mean of the learned Gaussian can approximate the true expert action.
+If we instead \textit{sample} an action from the predicted distribution (as in discrete environments), performance degrades significantly.}.